spectrocloud/librarium/content/docs/09.5-security/10-saas-operation.md

     #### Data In Transit Encryption

-   Palette secures data in motion using an encrypted Transport Layer Security (TLS) communication channel for all internal and external interactions.<br /><br />
+   Palette secures data in motion using an encrypted TLS communication channel for all internal and external interactions.<br /><br />

    - **End User Communication**: Public certificates are created using a cert-manager for external API/UI communication.
 For on-prem deployment, you can import an optional certificate and private key to match the management cluster Fully Qualified Domain Name (FQDN).

     <br />

-    - **Inter-Service Communication**: Services in the management cluster communicate over HTTPS with self-signed certificates and an RSA 2048-bit key.
+    - **Inter-Service Communication**: Services in the management cluster communicate over HTTPS with self-signed certificates and an Rivest–Shamir–Adleman (RSA) 2048-bit key.

     <br />

-    - **Database Communication**: The database connection from application services running in the management cluster to MongoDB is protected by Transport Layer Security (TLS) with Authentication enabled.
+    - **Database Communication**: The database connection from application services running in the management cluster to MongoDB is protected by TLS with Authentication enabled.

     <br />

-    - **Message Bus**: NATS message bus is used for asynchronous communication between Palette management clusters and tenant clusters.
+    - **Message Bus**: A NATS message bus is used for asynchronous communication between Palette management clusters and tenant clusters.
 NATS messages are exchanged using TLS protocol, and each tenant cluster uses dedicated credentials to connect to the message bus.
 Authentication and Authorization policies are enforced in the NATS deployment to ensure message and data isolation across tenants.

 <br />